isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 **DSA (Secondary) Talents Invited to Apply**<br>
 School team players or its equivalent in Primary School for any of the following sports:

-*   Badminton (Boys & Girls)
+*   Badminton (Boys &amp; Girls)
-*   Basketball players (Boys & Girls)
+*   Basketball players (Boys &amp; Girls)
-*   Hockey (Boys & Girls)
+*   Hockey (Boys &amp; Girls)
 *   Football (Boys)
 *   Netball (Girls)

-**LLP (Sports & Outdoor Adventure) Programmes**
+**LLP (Sports &amp; Outdoor Adventure) Programmes**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;

 *   Sports Leaders Programme
 *   Sports Science Programme
-*   O Level Exercise & Sports Science
+*   O Level Exercise &amp; Sports Science
-*   Sports Science & Outdoor Adventure Resilience (SOAR) Programme
+*   Sports Science &amp; Outdoor Adventure Resilience (SOAR) Programme
 *   Outdoor Adventure Learning Programme
 *   Sports Fiesta / Sports Carnival

-Go to LLP (Sports & Outdoor Adventure) for more details. [https://moe-sengkangsec-staging.netlify.app/curriculum/learning-for-life-programme-llp](https://moe-sengkangsec-staging.netlify.app/curriculum/learning-for-life-programme-llp)
+Go to LLP (Sports &amp; Outdoor Adventure) for more details.&nbsp;[https://moe-sengkangsec-staging.netlify.app/curriculum/learning-for-life-programme-llp](https://moe-sengkangsec-staging.netlify.app/curriculum/learning-for-life-programme-llp)

 The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please refer to the MOE website at [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)
+For more information on DSA-Sec, please refer to the MOE website at&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

 **Application (5 May 2022, 11am to 1 June 2022, 3pm)**<br>
 Application open for all Primary Six Students, Returning Singaporeans, Permanent Residents and Foreign Students.

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 5 May 2022, 11am to 1 June 2022, 3pm.
-For more details, please refer to MOE website – [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).
+For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.
-Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent they selected for from year 1-4.
+Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent they selected for from year 1-4.&nbsp;

-**Selection Criteria** <br>
+**Selection Criteria**&nbsp;<br>
 Good track record of performance in relevant Sports CCA or relevant external competition\*.